Mexidense/ppd/QUICKSTART.md

 ## 🎉 You're All Set!

 Your PPD application is now running with:
-- ✅ Database (Supabase)
+- ✅ Database with file storage (Supabase)
-- ✅ File Storage (MinIO)
+- ✅ BSV blockchain integration
 - ✅ REST API (Next.js)
+- ✅ Document upload and viewing

-Start building your frontend or test the API endpoints! 🚀
+Start testing the app or explore the codebase! 🚀